Amit-Sury/AI-ML-Portfolio/README.md

 # 🚀 AI/ML Portfolio
 Welcome to my **AI/ML Project Portfolio**.
-This repository showcases selected projects I’ve worked on, highlighting my skills in **machine learning, deep learning, data science, and cloud deployment**.
+This repository showcases selected projects I’ve worked on, highlighting my skills in **AI/ML and cloud deployment**.

 🔗 Feel free to explore the projects below.
 Each project folder contains code, documentation, and instructions for running the work.